mybasementcloud/bash_4_Check_Point_scripts/README.md

 NOTE:  !!!!!
 TO USE THESE SCRIPTS DO NOT PLACE IN /home/<user> FOLDER !!!!

+NOTE:  !!
+Provided AS-IS and mostly for reference on scripting approach.
+No implied Support, SLA, or help, but might address issues identified if provided with enough details !!

 These scripts are currently in deployment in the mybasementcloud environment and used to operate, document, and administer the mybasementcloud Check Point systems.

 Specific examples and operation for: